michaelorionmcmanus/collage/README.md

-Collage
+#Collage

 A Backbone based app that allows users to plot and listen to sounds in "3D" space.

-This is a fun little project that I developed in order to play with the Web Audio API and experiment with Backbone libraries and plugins.
+This is a fun little project that I developed in order to play with the Web Audio API and experiment with thirdparty Backbone libraries and plugins.

 A running example lives at: http://code.michaelmcman.us/collage/

-After loading that page in a capable browser, like Chrome:
+After donning headphones and loading the app in a capable browser (Chrome):

 * Double click anywhere on the stage to drop a "node".
 * Double click the node's big orange middle area to open a file dialog, which can be used to select an audio file.